 Data bursts can be present in RTP streams, such as video, audio or other RTP streams quite often, due to the periodic nature of the streams.
 Determining dynamically changing traffic characteristics regarding data bursts can be beneficial for the 5GS network, e.g., for power saving and efficient radio resource management.

-The RTP HE for Dynamically changing Traffic Characteristics is defined in this clause for marking dynamically changing traffic characteristics at an RTP sender.
+The RTP HE for dynamically changing Traffic Characteristics is defined in this clause for marking dynamically changing traffic characteristics at an RTP sender.

-The dynamically changing traffic characteristics are in 3GPP TS 23.501 [12], clause 5.37.10 and currently the following characteristics are supported in the RTP HE for Dynamically changing Traffic Characteristics:
+The dynamically changing traffic characteristics are in 3GPP TS 23.501 [12], clause 5.37.10 and currently the following characteristics are supported in the RTP HE for dynamically changing Traffic Characteristics:

 Data Burst Size